 A: a CMS ( content management system) pages are created On-demand from a database, while a static site is pre-generated.

-- one major disadvantage with CMS underload it can crash because it becomes CPU bound/Memory bound.
+- one major disadvantage with CMS is it can get overload which can cause the server to crash because it becomes CPU bound/Memory bound.

-- a static site is I/O bound witch allows the site to host on anything including a Commodore 64, but don't expect large power savings by using old hardware.
+- a static site is I/O bound which allows the site to host on anything including a Commodore 64, but don't expect large power savings by using old hardware.

 Q: What is the difference in carbon footprint between playing local media and streaming media?